vmware-tanzu/secrets-manager/docs/README.md

 Test this on the build server before merging.

-Also add a notification to the README about the changes; and point to the latest release that has Aegis in it.
+Also add a notification to the README about the changes; and point to the latest release that has VSecM in it.

 Also clean up the website template; there is a lot of junk I inherited due to copy/paste